DevWaiYanLinn/orc-calculator/README.md

 ## PicCalBot - Calculator app

-I would like to express my deep appreciation to Mr. [Thu Rain Soe].
-His guidance has been invaluable in helping me understand programming, especially in JavaScript.
-I owe a lot of my knowledge and skills to his teachings.

-## Observation

 PicCalBot is a React Native app built with Expo.
 It provides functions for basic arithmetic operations, including addition (+), subtraction (-), multiplication (×), and division (÷).
 The app includes optical character recognition (OCR) for accurate input processing through the device's camera.

 ## Features